nbbn/dotfiles/README.md

 i3-configs
 ==========

-These configuration files are for the popular window manager i3.
-[This](http://www.reddit.com/r/unixporn/comments/1cvsgv/archi3_finally_done_setting_up_my_conky_i3status/) is how it looks.
+These configuration files are for the popular X11 tilling window manager i3.

+[This](http://www.reddit.com/r/unixporn/comments/1cvsgv/archi3_finally_done_setting_up_my_conky_i3status/) is how this configuration should look.

 The Files
 ---------